ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 86: MBC Sightings per Total Trip Reports, 1992-2009

 The year 1997 saw a population explosion on Cape Cod and Martha’s Vineyard, although not elsewhere in the state.
-The numbers reported from the Cape on single-day counts in August that year were extremely high: 86 in Falmouth Woods Hole, 50 in West Tisbury, 75 on Cuttyhunk Island, 45 in Truro and 400 in Provincetown --- and these are from multiple observers and are areas where the usual August reports are in single digits or less than 20.
+The numbers reported from the Cape on single-day counts in August that year were extremely high: 86 in Falmouth Woods Hole, 50 in West Tisbury, 75 on Cuttyhunk Island, 45 in Truro and 400 in Provincetown --- these are from different observers and are areas where the usual August reports are in single digits or less than 20.

 There were also particularly large numbers reported in 2004 on all three of the Berkshire NABA Counts, suggesting a population high in that region that year.